kreddyio/PyARPScanner/README.md

 Usage
 -----
-The server needs root privileges to send ARP packets.
+The script needs root privileges to send ARP packets.
 So, in the terminal type:

     sudo python PyARPScanner.py